callmesalmon/pearlOS/README.md

 ## License

-Unless expicitly stated, every single *modified* file in this project is licensed under the *Apache 2.0 License*, while the *unmodified* files are licensed under *MIT*.
+Unless explicitly stated, every single *modified* file in this project is licensed under the *Apache 2.0 License*, while the *unmodified* files are licensed under *MIT*.
 The "SPDX-License-Identifier" rule obviously overrides this option, and is how you explicitly state a different license.
 See [LICENSE](/LICENSE) for the 2 main licenses.